-5.2.
+5.1.
 Sensitivity to β_e and β'

-Motivated by the EM nature of the dominant instability, we study the sensitivity of the mode with respect to β_e .
-Since the mode has many features in common with the KBM, we would expect the mode to be stable below some finite value of β_e , and for the growth rate to scale with β_e above this threshold.
+Motivated by the KBM-like properties of the dominant instability, we begin by studying the sensitivity of the mode with respect to β .
+If the dominant mode was a simple KBM, we would expect the mode to be stable below some finite value of β , and for the growth rate to scale with β above this threshold.

-5.2.1.
-Varying β_e with β' fixed.
-In figure 12, we study the impact of varying β_e whilst the other parameters (notably β') are held fixed (the nominal value is denoted by a red vertical line).
-We note that in this case the mode is stabilised as β_e is dropped (and the growth rate increases when β_e is increased) which indicates that the dominant mode is accessing the EM component of the drive terms (the EM component of the drive is reduced at lower β , while the stabilising effect of β' is retained).
+5.1.1.
+Varying β_e with β' fixed In Figure 12, we study the impact of varying β whilst the other parameters (notably β') are held fixed (the nominal value is denoted by a red vertical line).
+We note that in this case the mode is stabilised as β is dropped (and the growth rate increases when β is increased) which indicates that the dominant mode is accessing the electromagnetic component of the drive terms (the electromagnetic component of the drive is reduced at lower β , while the stabilising effect of β' is retained).
+This behaviour is broadly consistent with what we might expect to see for simple KBM.

-Later, in section 6, we will see that the hybrid-KBM necessitates the inclusion of parallel magnetic fluctuations δB{\parallel} in order to access the EM drive.
-This result is in line with earlier works [42, 47] that find parallel magnetic fluctuations act to destabilise the KBM and an absence of δB{\parallel} effects lead to a decrease of the KBM growth rate up to a factor of 6 [37].
+Later, in §6, we will see that the hybrid-KBM necessitates the inclusion of parallel magnetic fluctuations δB{\parallel} in order to access the electromagnetic drive.
+This result is in line with earlier works [40,43] that find parallel magnetic fluctuations act to destabilise the KBM and an absence of δB{\parallel} effects lead to a decrease of the KBM growth rate up to a factor of 6 [36].
 However, this is even more severe in simulation of the hybrid-KBM, which we find to be everywhere stable when δB{\parallel} is neglected.

-5.2.2.
-Varying β_e and β' consistently.
-In figure 13 we study the effect of varying β_e whilst also varying β' consistently with the local equilibrium, following an approach similar to that outlined in [32].
-Figure 13 reveals that this hybrid-KBM mode remains unstable even in electrostatic limit ($\beta_e = 0, \beta' = 0$).
-The smooth variation of the growth rate (and the real frequency) with β_e indicates that the mode is coupling to some electrostatic instability which prevents stabilisation.
-This is another feature of the hybrid-KBM which markedly distinguishes it from the simple KBM (which would
+5.1.2.
+Varying β_e and β' consistently In Figure 13 we study the effect of varying β whilst also varying β' consistently with the local equilibrium, following an approach similar to that outlined in [31].
+Figure 13 reveals that this hybrid KBM mode remains unstable even in electrostatic limit ($\beta = 0$, $\beta' = 0$).
+The smooth variation of the growth rate (and the real frequency) with β indicates that the mode is coupling to some electrostatic instability which prevents stabilisation.
+This is another feature of the hybrid-KBM which markedly distinguishes it from the simple KBM (which would be stable in an electrostatic simulation).
+We remark that the behaviour seen here is consistent with coupled KBM-ITG, and similar behaviour has been seen in both theory [31] and experiment [44].